-At the end of the first three weeks and six weeks of a grading period, parents will receive a progress report of their child's performance.
-If the student receives a grade of a 74 (D) or lower in the class or subject at the end of the grading period (progress report or report card), the teacher of that class or subject will notify parents/guardians of the low grade via email or phone call.
-The report card or unsatisfactory progress report will state whether tutorial or a conference is recommended for a student who receives a grade lower than a 74 in a class or subject.
-If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent may be asked to schedule a conference with the teacher.
-[See Working Together on page 76 for how to schedule a conference.]
+At the end of the first three weeks and six weeks of a grading period, parents will receive a progress report if their child's performance.
+If the student receives a grade of a 70 (D) or lower in the class or subject at the end of the grading period (progress report or report card), the teacher of that class or subject will notify parents/guardians of the low grade via email or phone call.
+The report card or unsatisfactory progress report will state whether tutorial or a conference is recommended for a student who receives a grade lower than a 74 in a class or subject. [choose ONE: in any course/subject area OR in English language arts, mathematics, science, or social studies] is near or below 70 or is below the expected level of performance.
+If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
+[See Working Together on page 67 for how to schedule a conference.]

 Teachers follow grading guidelines that have been approved by the campus principal pursuant to the board-adopted policy.
 Grading guidelines are designed to reflect each student's relative mastery of each assignment.
 State law provides that a test or course grade issued by a teacher cannot be changed unless the board determines that the grade was arbitrary or contains an error, or that the teacher did not follow the district's grading policy.
-[See Grading Guidelines on page 55 and policy EIA (LOCAL) for more information.]
+[See Grading Guidelines on page 49 and policy EIA(LOCAL) for more information.]

 Questions about grade calculation should first be discussed with the teacher.
-If the question is not resolved, the student or parent may request a conference with the principal in accordance with FNG (LOCAL).
+If the question is not resolved, the student or parent may request a conference with the principal in accordance with FNG(LOCAL).